kavenegar/kavenegar-python/README.md

 If you need to future information about API document Please visit RESTful Document

 ## Installation
+<p> You can install our SDK from pypi though below command </p>
+`
+pip install kavenegar

+`
+You can download the Python SDK <a href="https://github.com/KaveNegar/kavenegar-python/blob/master/kavenegar.py">Here</a> too
 <p>
-First of all, You need to make an account on Kavenegar from <a href="https://panel.kavenegar.com/Client/Membership/Register">Here</a>
+Then ,You need to make an account on Kavenegar from <a href="https://panel.kavenegar.com/Client/Membership/Register">Here</a>
 </p>
 <p>
 After that you just need to pick API-KEY up from <a href="http://panel.kavenegar.com/Client/setting/index">My Account</a> section.
-You can download the Python SDK <a href="https://github.com/KaveNegar/kavenegar-python/blob/master/kavenegar.py">Here</a> or just pull it.

 Anyway there is good tutorial about <a href="http://gun.io/blog/how-to-github-fork-branch-and-pull-request/">Pull  request</a>
 </p>